 To begin with Reflections Hospice, a patient must have a statement from his or her physician that there is a possibility of death within six months.
 Once accepted, we continue to provide services until the patient dies, regardless of the time passed.

-Reflections Hospice serves residents in Crisp County and the surrounding area, within a 40-mile radius.
+Reflections Hospice serves residents in Crisp County and the surrounding area within a 40-mile radius.
 Our staff members live locally, ensuring that we are never very far away.
-This proximity enables us to arrive at a patient’s home in a timely manner.
+This proximity enables us to arrive at a patient’s home on time.